VickerTan/To-Do-List/README.md

 # Description
-Making To Do List website to better understand the implementation of HTML, CSS, and Javascript
+Making To Do List website to better understand the implementation of HTML, CSS, and Javascript on a website